 Sponsorship Interview – Some students may be invited to attend a sponsorship interview as part of their application process.
-The interview will be done over Skype so you will need to ensure you have an up to date Skype ID.
+The interview will be done via recorded telephone call.
+You will be informed if this is required for your application.

 Students’ Union – Most universities have a Students’ Union.
 They look after the students’ interests and organise events throughout the year.
 More about Hertfordshire Students’ Union.

-Tier 4 Visa – This is the type of visa that most international students will be studying on.
-You need your CAS before you can apply for your Tier 4 Visa.
-The visa application is made up of 40 points and the CAS gives you 30 points towards your application.
-The other 10 points come from you proving you have the finances available to support yourself while you are studying and the final 10 are your English Language.
+Student Visa - This is the type of visa that most overseas students will be studying on.
+You need your CAS before you can apply for your Student Visa.
+The visa application is made up of 70 points and the CAS gives you 50 points towards your application.
+Another 10 points come from you proving you have the finances available to support yourself while you are studying and the final 10 are your English Language.

 Tuition fee loans – Paid directly to the university from Student Finance England.
 These may be available for applicants from the European Union.
 More about tuition fees and funding.

 UCAS – University and College Admission Services.
 Most university applications from the European Union are made via the UCAS website.
 For Non-EU applicants, we advise that you make a direct application to the University.

 UCAS Track – A place on the UCAS website where students can follow the progress of their university application.
 Visit UCAS track.

 Unconditional Offer – A message confirming that you have met all the academic requirements of your offer to study at the University.